isaacmg/big_data_learning/readme.md

 4. Serving the data to the user

 ### Lambda Architecture
+Lambda Architecture is basically having a batch layer for your

 ### Real World Architectures
 In practice it is usually much more complicated than this.
 You are often extracting data from multiple sources and combining it into one, you have several machine learning models which you train offline and need deploy etc.